hvma411/HTMLCSSComponent/README.md

 * [Run it](#run-it)

 ### Project info:
 It is just simple HTML & CSS component.
 There are no mobile styles so it will not work in mobile view.
-This component is created only for min 1024px view width.
+This component is created a few screen sizes from min 1024px view width.

 ### Technologies:
  * HTML